-General Growth Properties Inc. (GGP) rose the most in a year after investor Bill Ackman urged the mall owner to consider a sale, saying the company’s largest rival and biggest shareholder have both expressed interest in a takeover.
+General Growth Properties Inc. (GGP:US) rose the most in a year after investor Bill Ackman urged the mall owner to consider a sale, saying the company’s largest rival and biggest shareholder have both expressed interest in a takeover.

-Ackman’s Pershing Square Capital Management LP, General Growth’s No. 2 shareholder, has discussed a takeover of the Chicago-based company with Simon Property Group Inc. (SPG), according to a letter Ackman filed today with the U.S. Securities and Exchange Commission.
-Brookfield Asset Management Inc. (BAM), General Growth’s largest investor, didn’t support the deal and said it may pursue an acquisition on its own, Ackman said.
+Ackman’s Pershing Square Capital Management LP, General Growth’s No. 2 shareholder, has discussed a takeover of the Chicago-based company with Simon Property Group Inc. (SPG:US), according to a letter Ackman filed today with the U.S. Securities and Exchange Commission.
+Brookfield Asset Management Inc. (BAM:US), General Growth’s largest investor, didn’t support the deal and said it may pursue an acquisition on its own, Ackman said.
 Brookfield said today that it isn’t trying to buy General Growth.

 “Our goals are to ensure that a level playing field exists so that Simon, Brookfield and potentially other parties can compete to acquire the company,” Ackman said in the letter.
 Brookfield should be stopped from “unfairly acquiring control” of General Growth without paying a “premium in a competitively negotiated transaction,” he wrote.